aperello96/packer-ubuntu/README.md

 Check if url of ubuntu on "variables.pkrvars100GBdisk.hcl" file is still working.
 If not, update with the new url of the new ubuntu version and modify checksum

+## Create your own "vsphere.pkvars.hcl"

+Modify the variables of "vsphere.pkrvars-example.hcl" by yours and rename it to "vsphere.pkrvars.hcl"

 ## Running packer build with hcl

 ```sh